 - An Android device can communicate with the Cisco IPICS server and UMS via a WiFi network connection or via a 3G or 4G connection (see Cisco IPICS Compatibility Matrix for details).
 If the Cisco IPICS server and UMS component are in an internal network, you must use the Cisco AnyConnect VPN Client to access the server, unless the Cisco IPICS server and the UMS component can be accessed by external devices via the public Internet without firewall restrictions.

 - To allow audio communication, the Cisco IPICS server and the UMS component must be in a network that does not block voice over IP (VoIP) communication.

-- If you are using Cisco Instant Connect on a WiFi network and have established an audio connection, you temporarily lose the audio connection if you move to a different network, for example from a WiFi network to a 3G or 4G connection.
+- If you are using Cisco Instant Connect on a WiFi network and have established an audio connection, you temporarily lose the audio connection if you move to a different network.
+For example, you temporarily lose the connection if you move from a WiFi network to a 3G or 4G connection.

-- Communication between the Cisco Instant Connect and the Cisco IPICS server that involves logging in and logging out goes over Secure Socket Layer (SSL) and is encrypted and secure.
+- Some communication between the Cisco Instant Connect and the Cisco IPICS server goes over a Secure Socket Layer (SSL) and is encrypted and secure.
+Secure communication includes logging in, logging out, and uploading resources.
 However, audio communication is not encrypted.

-- If a Cisco IPICS server fails while you are logged in from Cisco Instant Connect, and if high availability is configured for the Cisco IPICS server, you can log back in by identifying the primary server, and the system redirects you to the secondary server automatically.
+If high availability is configured for the Cisco IPICS server, you can log back in by identifying the primary server, and the system redirects you to the secondary server automatically.
 If you are logged in to the secondary server when fallback occurs, you are reconnected to the primary server automatically.

 For related information about the Cisco IPICS server, see the Cisco IPICS documentation.